-After an accident with a semi truck or tractor-trailer in California, the injury victims may be left with serious injuries and financial damages.
+After an accident with a semi-truck or tractor-trailer, the injury victims may be left with serious injuries and financial damages.
 If the truck driver or trucking company was negligent in causing the accident, the victims can seek damages by filing a lawsuit.
 A personal injury lawsuit against the individuals who caused the accident can help the victims recover

 - lost wages,